brianops1/OSCMidi/README.md

 # OSCMidi

-I AM UNSURE IF THIS WORKS ON MAC :)

 The avatars DO NOT MAKE AUDIO, the audio has to come from your mic or through a DAW (Digital Audio Workspace) like FL Studio, Reaper, etc

 -----------------------------------